Tabletop-RPG-Music/tabletop-rpg-music-cloud-streaming/README.md

 Help to support me write more music at https://www.patreon.com/tabletoprpgmusic

 # Activate the module
-After installing, as GM go to the `Manage Modules` options menu in your World Settings tab then enable the `tabletop-rpg-music` module.
+After installing, as GM go to the `Manage Modules` options menu in your World Settings tab then enable the `tabletop-rpg-music-cloud-streaming` module.

 # Usage